varneberg/varneberg.github.io/Cheat_Sheets/INF226/INF226_Cheat_Sheet.md

 #### Strings in Java

 - String interning: Every copy is only stored once
-- String doesnt change, so we never have to recompute hashcode
+- String doesn’t change, so we never have to recompute hash-code
 - Thread safe
 - Security